Bend + Mend Pregnancy Physiotherapy

 Pregnancy and the postnatal period are a period of anticipation and joy.
 As your body changes, you may come to question your overall well being and muscle function.
 That’s why Bend + Mend created our pregnancy-orientated service to ensure you’re confident in your body’s ability to function at every stage, starting in the first trimester up until postpartum.

-We have four locations at Martin Place, Barangaroo, Darling Park and Circular Quay, making it easy to find us wherever you are in Sydney’s CBD.
+We have two locations at Martin Place, and Darling Park making it easy to find us wherever you are in Sydney’s CBD.
 There is no need to put up with back and pelvic pain, pelvic floor weakness, or just not knowing how and when to exercise safely.
 Come and see us so we can help you to feel your very best during pregnancy and as a new Mum.

 Frequently Asked Questions